Sinkcat113/Mux/README.md

 COLLECTION="<Collection ID for where your albums are stored>"
 ```

+(I plan on switching to in-app authentication instead of this at some point.
+This project just started out with me using the API key initially.)

 # Running Mux

 After your environment is configured and installed you should be able to run Mux with: